-“eSold,t-2” is the annual amount of electricity sold for year “t-2” from the facility in MWh; and
+“eSold,t-2” is the annual amount of electricity sold for year “t-2” from the facility in MWh;

+“ProcessEmissionst-2” is the annual process emissions, as defined in section 95802(a), in year “t-2” for the industrial facility measured in metric tons of CO2 equivalent;

+“ElectricityAllocationt” is the amount of allowances allocated to an entity in advance of budget year “t” for budget year “t” industry assistance pertaining to electricity purchases beginning with budget year 2027.
+This amount is calculated using electricity purchases at the facility from year “t-2,” which is an estimate of year “t” production.
+If the entity will not be performing activity listed in Table 8-1 in year “t”, then the entity is not eligible for ElectricityAllocationt;

+ElecInitialAllocationt=ePurchases,t-2 *BGrid

+Where:

+“ePurchases,t-2” is the annual amount of electricity purchased or acquired from an off-site generation facility as reported to CARB under MRR for year “t-2”, measured in MWh;

+“BGrid” is the electricity grid emission factor benchmark of 0.212 MTCO2e/MWh; and

+“ElectricityTrueUpt” is the amount of true-up allowances allocated to account for changes in production or allocation not properly accounted for in prior allocations.
+This value shall be calculated for budget years t ≥ 2029.
+This value shall only be calculated if the entity was covered under the Cap-and-InvestTrade Program in year “t-2” or if the entity received an initial allocation of vintage t-2 allowances but was not a covered entity in year “t-2.”
+In the latter case, a negative true-up will be calculated.
+These true-up allowances from budget year “t” may be used for compliance for budget year “t-2” or subsequent budget years pursuant to 95856(h)(1)(D) and 95856(h)(2)(D).
+This value is calculated using the following formula:

+ElecTrueupAllocationt=ePurchases,t-2 * BGrid- ElectInitialAllocationt-2

-“ProcessEmissionst-2” is the annual process emissions, as defined in section 95802(a), in year “t-2” for the industrial facility measured in metric tons of CO2 equivalent.Entities with Stable Emissions Data.
-For covered entities or opt-in covered entities classified as stable in the stability formula in 95891(c)(2)(D), the Executive Officer shall calculate the amount of California GHG Allowances directly allocated under the energy-based methodology annually using the methodology in 95891(c).
+Entities with Stable Emissions Data.
+For covered entities or opt-in covered entities classified as stable in the stability formula in 95891(c)(2)(C), the Executive Officer shall calculate the amount of California GHG Allowances directly allocated under the energy-based methodology annually using the methodology in 95891(c).
 The allocation for all subsequent years shall be determined using this methodology.

 Data Years.
 The data years used in determining the appropriate baseline values shall match “t-2”, “t-3”, and “t-4” used in the stability formula when the emissions were first classified stable.
 The Executive Officer may employ all available data reported to ARB under MRR.
 If necessary, the Executive Officer will solicit additional data to establish a representative baseline allocation.